 4. Georeferencing raster images – the manual task, which is possible in major GIS platforms such as ArcGIS or QGIS.
-The user can pick up the characteristic points from his raster image and match them accordingly with its counterparts appearing on the map canvas.
-Next, after assign the proper coordinates and transformation, the process can be done.
+The user can pick up the characteristic points from his raster image and match them accordingly with their counterparts appearing on the map canvas.
+Next, after assigning the proper coordinates and transformation, the process can be done.
 As a result, we gain the GeoTiff (.tif) map.

 6. Creating the GeoTiff file manually (programmatically) – this is the solution, where we can render the GeoTiff file format from the existing XYZ map tiles by programming.
-The essence is to find a good way to download the existing map tiles from the web map tile server, next georeferencing it and saving as the GeoTiff file.
-The best programming language for it is Python.
+The essence is to find a good way to download the existing map tiles from the web map tile server, next georeference it, and saving as the GeoTiff file.
+The best programming language for it in Python.
 The user can also create the GeoTiff image with Python from scratch, but it’s not practical for our current purpose.
 Anyway, this is a good exercise to elaborate on in the future.

 The last thing to mention is the alternative option to display your raster map on Google Earth.
 This is the image overlay option.
 This solution is poor because we have to stick manually our image bounds to the proper coordinates, which is not easy.
 I would advise you to stand with the GeoTiff file then.